enpage/enpage/docs/guides/templates/multipages.md

 Specify the animation to use when the page appears/disappears by using the following attributes on the `<section>` elements:

-- `ep-animation-appear="animation-name"`: The animation to use when the page appears.
+- `ep-animate-appear="animation-name"`: The animation to use when the page appears.
-- `ep-animation-disappear="other-animation"`: The animation to use when the page disappears.
+- `ep-animate-disappear="other-animation"`: The animation to use when the page disappears.

 ::: details Click here to see the list of supported animations